GirishChaulagain/dsa-queue-simulation/README.md

 ## Usage

-The simulation runs in a window and displays vehicles moving through a four-way intersection.
+The simulatio displays vehicles moving through a four-way intersection.
 Traffic lights control the flow of vehicles, and collision detection ensures vehicles do not overlap.

 ### Controls
 - Close the Window: Click the close button or press ESC to exit the simulation.